 The takeaway?
 Don’t lose your “power.”
 It is critical that all families regularly update all of their financial and estate planning documents, especially the medical and financial powers of attorney, which will enable loved ones to access information and make decisions for other family members who are suddenly incapacitated.

-Although most families don’t think about executing these documents for their children, it is critical that these documents be in place for those who have reached the age of majority.
-June is the time for “dads and grads.”
-As a graduation present, and before they ship off to college, make sure to march your children into your estate attorney’s office to execute these critical documents.
+Although most families don’t think about executing these documents for their children, it is critical that these documents be in place for those who have reached the age of majority and don’t forget…we we talk about your “children”, we aren’t just thinking of your teenagers.
+If you have young adult children, they should have these documents as well.

 Leave A Comment